 - Visit zoom.us/download.

 - Click to download the first option listed, Zoom Client for Meetings.

 - Open and run the installer on your computer.

-- In August, students will be provided with instructions and a link for joining their particular class.
+- At the mandatory parent-student orientation session, parents and students will be provided with instructions and a link for joining their particular class.

 Our teachers teach from within the Orthodox Christian faith and will relate class concepts to the Christian faith when pertinent.
 We seek to present all teaching and learning restfully with scholé.
 While scholé as an idea originated with the Greeks, it was transformed and extended by the Church, especially in monastic centers of education.
 St. Raphael School seeks to recover this approach to education that is contemplative, “liturgical,” restful, and full of Christian peace.
 Our faith commitment is summarized in the Nicene Creed:

 And in one Lord Jesus Christ, the Son of God, the Only-begotten, Begotten of the Father before all ages, Light of Light, Very God of Very God, Begotten, not made; of one essence with the Father, by whom all things were made:

 And was crucified also for us under Pontius Pilate, and suffered and was buried;